OrPerets/VisionLLM/MAINTENANCE_PAGE_PLAN_AGILE.md

 - Provide a self-service `/maintenance` page where the CEO or other admins can describe new features in natural language.
 - An AI chat assistant asks clarifying questions until requirements are actionable and emits `CONFIRMED` when ready.
 - The backend converts the confirmed transcript into a Markdown implementation plan and stores it under `tasks/` using a timestamped slug.
-- Optionally, an automated coding agent can read the plan, apply code changes, run tests, and open a pull request.
+- After a plan is generated, an automated coding agent (using Codex or a similar coding service) implements the feature, runs tests, commits to a dedicated branch, pushes, and opens a pull request.
 - The repository consists of a FastAPI backend and Next.js frontend with existing chat infrastructure and Makefile tooling.

+### End-to-End Workflow
+1. The CEO requests a new feature on the `/maintenance` page.
+2. The AI assistant interacts with the CEO, asking clarifying questions.
+3. Once the requirements are confirmed, the agent produces a detailed plan.
+4. A coding service such as Codex develops the feature following the plan.
+5. The agent runs tests and commits the changes to a non-`main` branch, then pushes and opens a PR.

 ## Success Criteria

 - Access to the maintenance page and endpoints is restricted to authenticated admins.
 - Requirement gathering covers acceptance criteria, data model updates, API endpoints, and UI changes before `CONFIRMED` is issued.
 - Generated plans are saved to `tasks/<timestamp>-<slug>.md` and linked back to the requester.
-- When invoked, the automated agent runs `pytest` and `npm test`, commits changes, and opens a PR.
+- When invoked, the automated agent uses a coding service (e.g., Codex) to implement the feature, runs `pytest` and `npm test`, commits the changes to a non-`main` branch, pushes, and opens a PR.
 - Documentation in `README.md` describes the maintenance workflow and all generated files are version-controlled for audit purposes.

 ## Sprint 1 – Maintenance Page & Chat Requirements